Coernel82/smartCharge4evcc/readme.md

 - A Solcast account with your photovoltaic (PV) system set up.
 You can create an account and set up your PV system [here](https://www.solcast.com/free-rooftop-solar-forecasting).
 - An OpenWeather account to retrieve weather data.
 You can create an account and get your API key [here](https://home.openweathermap.org/users/sign_up).
 - a contract with tibber and your [acces token] (https://developer.tibber.com/settings/accesstoken), alternatively: integrate another source for energy prices such as Fraunhofer or Awattar - see - [Contributing](#contributing)
+- a fake loadpoint and charger to be able to lock the home battery with a "quick and dirty" trick: https://github.com/evcc-io/evcc/wiki/aaa-Lifehacks#entladung-eines-steuerbaren-hausspeicher-preisgesteuert-oder-manuell-sperren

 ## 🛠️ Installation
 If these instructions say ``sudo`` do so.
 If not, do not!
 Follow these steps to set up SmartCharge on your system:

+### 0. Installing pip and git
+You may not be able to use ``git`` and ``pip``.
+If you encounter this problem: `sudo apt-get install -y git pip`

 ### 1. Clone the Repository